-Hey, I’m Brian Geisel, CEO of Geisel Software and this video is about what you should expect during the testing phase of your web or mobile app.
+What you should expect during the testing phase of your web or mobile app?
 Before we go into the testing phase of development, let’s take a minute to talk about the difference between a demo and a final product.

 Too often, developers push out a demo in a few days, and then everyone expects that the final product will follow a few days later.
 In truth, software products look a lot like an iceberg – it’s only 10% that you see on top, but to make it work there’s 90% under the surface that you’ll never see.
 Unless you’re a porpoise or something I guess.
 This underwater part of the iceberg is what you’re going to start running into in the testing phase, and it’s why your testing phase will usually take a percentage of the total development time.
 The bigger the project, the more test time you’re going to need to find bugs and fix them.
 In any project, it’s an important phase to go through.

-Get it through your testing phases and it’s time to add features, fix bugs you missed last version, and generally keep improving your product until you’re selling more than you know what to do with!
+Get it through your testing phases and it’s time to add features, fix bugs you missed on the last version, and generally keep improving your product.
+Watch this video to learn everything you need to know about testing web and mobile apps.

 Other articles in this section